 Layer 1 | Layer 1 | Layer 1 |

-2″ ecoLight® cooling gel foam | 2″ polyurethane Endy comfort foam | 1″ gel memory foam |
+2″ ecoLight® cooling gel foam | 2″ polyurethane Endy Comfort Foam | 1″ gel memory foam |

 Layer 2 | Layer 2 | Layer 2 |

-2″ premium Elastex® foam | 3″ polyurethane foam | 2.75″ convoluted foam |
+2″ premium Elastex® foam | 3″ polyurethane foam | 2.5″ convoluted foam |

 Layer 3 | Layer 3 | Layer 3 |

-6″ motion isolation support foam | 5″ polyurethane support foam | 4.25″ support foam |
+6″ motion isolation support foam | 5″ polyurethane support foam | 4.5″ aerated charcoal-infused memory foam |

 Douglas Original, The Endy, and Bloom Earth are all combination foam mattresses containing three layers for comfort, transition, and support.
+While Douglas Original and the medium-firm Endy both stand 10″ tall, Bloom Earth is slightly shorter at 8″.

-Endy, Bloom, and Douglas all have a machine-washable top cover.
-However, only Douglas has a cover made with plant-based Infinitex™ fibres.
-This proprietary fabric is stretch-knit, soft, and extremely durable.
+Douglas has a cooling cover made with plant-based Infinitex™ fibres.
+This proprietary fabric is stretch knit, soft, and extremely durable.
 It also stays cool and breathable through the night.

 Get the winning mattress now.